thanawat1303/Embedded-IoT-ScanTemp/README.md

 # Embedded-IoT-ScanTemp
-Embedded system scan temperature to led and LCD
+Embedded system scan temperature is a have led and LCD